 “It was when I taught it,” he said proudly.
 “But now Dr. Gardner, who’s a hippie, wants it to be about media and not the Holocaust, or even about fiction!
 Now she’s making it about transcendentalist communes in the Yucatan.”
 I think that’s what he said.
 It’s what I heard, anyway.
 We talked for a while about literature and different styles and genres and all those things.
 His office is really tiny, and the light hanging from the ceiling kept shining off his bald head.
 I think I almost went blind when he turned to look at his computer and aimed his head at me like a laser.
 We talked about all the different reasons I had for majoring in English, and after two or three hours we’d come up with two.
 I could be a professor or a writer.
 I think we mentioned librarian, but I don’t want to spend the rest of my life in a library.
 I already spent my birthday in Cline, and that was depressing.

 Anyway, after I got out of Dr. Corddry’s office, I had a plan for my paper on Season of Migration to the North, and also felt more comfortable talking to him about school and crap like that.
 That’s good, right?
 Being able to talk to your teachers?
 It helps, right?
 Anyway, I got out of the Liberal Arts building, and it was dark and rainy outside.
 If you don’t know Flagstaff, it’s this “Dark Sky” city, so the whole place is dark all the time to make it easier to see the stars.
 Only it was cloudy and rainy, so there weren’t any stars out.
 Or there were stars but you couldn’t see them.
-My point is that it was dark, and when I walked down the pedway, as in a way for pedestrians or pedophiles or something like that, I heard these footsteps behind me.
+My point is that it was dark, and when I walked down the pedway, I heard these footsteps behind me.
 Big deal, right?
 It’s a campus; people walk around on it.
 People have feet and they’re not afraid to use them.

 I turned around and I didn’t see anybody.
 I kept walking and kept hearing somebody behind me.
 I turned around and I didn’t see anybody.
 This went on until I get to Cowden, and I still saw nobody around me for miles.
 So I went into Cowden, opened up the door with my access card security thing, and when I opened the other door that should lock and keep non-Cows out of the den, this guy in a gorilla suit popped up!
 A damn gorilla suit!
 Or costume or something.
 Don’t believe me?
 I’m telling the truth.
 Some guy, or girl, in a gorilla costume suit popped into the space between the two doorways and looked at me as I held the door open.
 And then he or maybe she moved past me and into Cowden.
 So now there’s a person in a gorilla suit costume in Cowden.
 I can’t trust the hallways anymore knowing that a person in a gorilla suit costume is out there, somewhere, lurking in the halls or this weird room with a piano and uncomfortable couches.